jadetrue/jadetrue/README.md

 ### Hey, I'm Jade! 👋

 I predominantly work as a Frontend Developer, using React, NextJs, TypeScript and Tailwind CSS.
-I love all aspects of web development and enjoy coding as a hoby as well as a profession.
+I love all aspects of web development and enjoy coding as a hobby as well as a profession.

 <a href="https://www.frontendmentor.io/profile/jadetrue" target="blank"><img src="https://img.shields.io/badge/Frontend Mentor-jadetrue-informational?style=for-the-badge&logo=frontendmentor" alt="Frontend Mentor" /></a>